The Wave of Sit-In Protests in the American South, 1960

 Joseph McNeil, Franklin McCain, Billy Smith, Clarence Hutchinson

-In collaboration with Kenneth T. Andrews (now at Washington University), I am investigating the eruption of sit-ins against racial segregation in the American South in 1960.
+In collaboration with Kenneth T. Andrews (now at Washington University), I investigated the eruption of sit-ins against racial segregation in the American South in 1960.
 This wave of protest has been studied by many historians and sociologists, but they have focused on a handful of cities with sit-ins—thus sampling on the dependent variable.
-We have compiled a dataset of 334 cities in the South; 66 of these cities experienced sit-ins in the spring of 1960.
-These data enable us to rigorously examine the causes and consequences of the sit-in protests.
+We compiled a dataset of 334 cities in the South; 66 of these cities experienced sit-ins in the spring of 1960.
+These data enabled us to rigorously examine the causes and consequences of the sit-in protests.

 Diffusion of social movements